 Breaking sticks over your knee is not a good strategy.
 For starters, it’s not precise.
 If you’re building a blind or lean-to, you need matching lengths.
 And if you’re hunting, you obviously can’t be cracking wood.
 What’s the solution?

 Folding saws may seem like just another piece of gear to stuff in an already overflowing pack, but like everything else, they’re essential for solving common problems in the woods.
-A great saw keeps you prepared without weighing you down.
-We’ve put together a guide on folding saws specifically for hunters and outdoorsmen and finished it off with our six favorites.
+A great folding saw keeps you prepared without weighing you down.
+We’ve put together a guide on folding saws specifically for hunters and outdoorsmen and finished it off with our favorites.

-Our Top Folding Saw Picks
+Our Picks – The Best Folding Saw

 - Tarvol Folding Handsaw– “An excellent option for thick woods”